 You can book a MONA Tour here.

-After your visit to the museum browse its cool gift shop.
-The museum is a non-profit and sales help to fund the preservation of neon art and the museum.
+After you visit the museum, browse its cool gift shop.
+The museum is a non-profit, and sales help to fund the preservation of neon art and the museum.

 The Museum of Neon Art is located at 216 S. Brand Blvd, Glendale, California 91204.